Deutsche Schule Istanbul: Extracurricular activities

 The first yearbook of the school was released in 1961.
-Between 1978-1981, a Zeit der Tanztee event was organized once in a year.
+Between 1978 and 1981, a Zeit der Tanztee event was organized once in a year.
 Theatre community of the school was founded during 1985-86 education season.
 In 1981, Sosis Günü (Sausage Day), and in 1982, Okul Şenliği (School Festival) events were started to be organized.
 In 1983, the first edition of traditional Atatürk Koşusu (Atatürk Run) event was held in the Belgrad Forest.

 Students of the school participate to the annual song contest between high schools, High Schools Music Contest (Turkish: Liselerarası Müzik Yarışması).
 The school won numerous achievements in the contest such as the second place in the Best Orchestra and the Best Stage Performance in 2006, first place in the Best Orchestra and Special Press Prize for Bands in 2012, and the second place in the Best Female Singer category in 2017.
 Each year, the school participates at the Model United Nations conference of the Model United Nations Club, the Turkish International Model United Nations conference of the Üsküdar American Academy, the MUNESCO conference of Bilkent University Preparatory School and the MUNESCO conference in Europe.

 In the 2016-17 education year, student clubs at the school were: